 Forget being on the front cover of Time magazine, getting invited to The White House or being inducted into the Hall Of Fame, the real sign that you’ve made it into the biggest of big leagues is being immortalised in yellow.

-With Coldplay the latest band to sit next to Homer and co, here is a rundown of the greatest musician cameos in ‘The Simpsons’.
+So many great bands have sat next to Homer and co, but heres a rundown of the greatest musician cameos in ‘The Simpsons’.

 Red Hot Chili Peppers